AmanSagar0607/FigPro/README.md

 ## <a name="quick-start">🤸 Quick Start</a>

-Follow these steps to start using FigPro v2.0:
+Follow these steps to start using FigPro:

 **Prerequisites**